Non equilibrium optical properties in semiconductors from first--principles: a combined theoretical and experimental study of bulk silicon: Non--equilibrium optical properties

 The temporal resolution of the experiment is determined by the duration of pump and probe pulses.
 In addition, the need to excite a system on resonance and probe optical transitions occurring at different frequencies requires tunability of the pump pulse, whereas the simultaneous measurement of transmission changes at many different wavelengths calls for a broadband probe.

 The pump--probe setup is powered by a regeneratively amplified Ti:sapphire laser system (Quantronix model Integra-C).
 The laser source delivers light pulses at $\approx 1.55\ eV$ ($800\ nm$) with duration of $120\ fs$ and at a repetition rate of $1 kHz$.
 A fraction of the source is frequency doubled to provide pump pulses at $\approx 3.1\ eV$ ($400\ nm$) with duration of $100\ fs$ and a total energy which ranges between $12$ and $200\ nJ$.
 The pump pulse frequency is close to the optical gap of silicon, and the thermal broadening of the absorption spectra (see Fig.~\ref{fig:Optical_properties}) allows a direct injection of the photo--excited electronic carriers from the top of the valence band to the conduction band, around the center of the Brillouin zone ($\Gamma$ point).
 Another replica of the fundamental source beam is focused on a $2\ mm$-thick $CaF_2$ crystal, where self-phase modulation generates an ultrabroad white light continuum with spectrum ranging between $1.7\ eV$ and $3.5\ eV$, acting as a probe.
 The pump and probe pulses are delayed by a high precision delay line and collinearly focused on the sample.
 The pump laser spot diameter is estimated to be $\sim$ 150 $\mu m$ which corresponds to a fluence of $\approx 1.13 mJ/cm^2$ at an energy of $200\ nJ$.
 The probe spot diameter is about half that of the pump.
-The TR signal, \emph{i.e.} the relative variation of the reflectivity from the equilibrium, is obtained by measuring, at single-shot rate, the reflected probe spectra with ($\mathcal{R}(\w,\t)$) and without ($\mathcal{\Rt}(\w)$) the pump excitation at several pump--probe delays $\t$ \cite{Polli2007} and calculating: \be \frac{\D \mathcal{R}\(\w,\t\)}{\mathcal{\Rt}\(\w\)} = \frac{\mathcal{R}(\w,\t)-\mathcal{\Rt}(\w)}{\mathcal{\Rt}(\w)} \ee The ultrabroad spectrum of the white light continuum and the unique single-shot spectrometer allows to simultaneously probe the evolution of the system over an unprecedentedly broad frequency range.
+The TR signal, \emph{i.e.} the relative variation of the reflectivity from the equilibrium, is obtained by measuring, at single-shot rate, the reflected probe spectra with ($\mathcal{R}(\w,\t)$) and without ($\mathcal{\Rt}(\w)$) the pump excitation. ($\mathcal{R}(\w,\t)$) is collected at several pump--probe delays $\t$ \cite{Polli2007}, defined as the peak to peak distance between the pump and the probe laser pulse.
+The TR signal is then defined as \be \frac{\D \mathcal{R}\(\w,\t\)}{\mathcal{\Rt}\(\w\)} = \frac{\mathcal{R}(\w,\t)-\mathcal{\Rt}(\w)}{\mathcal{\Rt}(\w)} \text{.} \ee The ultrabroad spectrum of the white light continuum and the unique single-shot spectrometer allows to simultaneously probe the evolution of the system over an unprecedentedly broad frequency range.

 Figure \ref{fig:Transient_reflect_exp} shows the measured $\D \mathcal{R}/\mathcal{\Rt}$ spectrum at a delay time of $200\ fs$, \emph{i.e.} when the relative variation of the signal is maximum.